-If you don’t already know your audience and what they are interested in, as well as their likes, dislikes, and pains you should try to get to know them better.
+If you don’t already know your audience and what they are interested in, as well as their likes, dislikes, and pains, you should try to get to know them better.
 You can start by listening in on their conversations on social media, both on your digital channels and by monitoring relevant hashtags to your products.
-Another way is to use interactive content such as quizzes, personality tests, or assessments, as they reveal a great deal about your customers’ preferences.
+Another way is to use interactive content such as Quizzes, personality tests or Аssessments, as they reveal a great deal about your customers’ preferences.

 3. Determine what metrics matter to your customers

 Now that you know your audience, this step shouldn’t be too hard.
 The calculator is there to serve your customers.
-So what is it that matters to them?
-Saving money, generating leads, producing revenue?
+First, determine what matters to them.
+Is it saving money, generating leads or maybe, producing revenue?

-Your main goal is to deliver meaningful results to your ideal prospect.
-Therefore, it can be helpful to think of what problems your customers have in common, what issues do they all face, and whether your tool will help your ideal prospect to meet their specific objective.
+Your main goal is to deliver meaningful results to your ideal prospects.
+Therefore, it can be helpful to think of what problems your customers have in common.
+What issues do they face and can your tool help your ideal prospects meet their specific objectives?
 You can look at your findings from step two to answer these questions.

 4. Find out what niche you have

-Now that you know your audience, it’s time to look at your own company.
+Next, it’s time to look at your own company.
 You should ask yourself: what unique knowledge or position does your company have on the market?
-What value can your company, or product provide to others?
+What value can your company or product provide to others?

-To give you some ideas; a typical example of a calculator is a currency converter, distance converters (miles to kilometres) or a language translators.
+To give you some ideas; a typical example of a calculator are currency converters, distance converters (miles to kilometers) or language translators.
 These are all pretty general.
-So it’s time to find out what differentiates your company.
-What knowledge do you have, that others don’t?
+Next, it’s time to find out what differentiates your company.
+What knowledge do you have that others don’t?

 5. Be strategic about your lead-form

-When considering what to ask your customers on your lead form, consider this: what information do you need, and what information would be nice to have?
+When considering what to ask your customers on your lead form, consider this: what information do you need and what information would be nice to have?
 The more value your calculator provides, the more you can ask for on your lead form.
+This is a perfect way to generate leads with Interactive Content.
 In some instances, you may not need to ask for much information, because people will input all of it to the calculator.